Sherlemious/IGCSE-CS-PC-Transpiler/README.md

   ```
 (The 'DO' keyword is optional)

-#### REPEAT Loop (Fully functional)
+#### REPEAT Loop (Fully functional):
-A conditional loop that is repeated until a certin condition is met.
-Any statements should be insterted between the REPEAT and the UNTIL statement.
+A conditional loop that is repeated until a certain condition is met.
+Any statements should be inserted between the REPEAT and the UNTIL statement.
   ```
   REPEAT
   PRINT "HELLO WORLD !"